Opel Kadett: Kadett D (1979–1984)

 The Kadett D was also sold as the IDA Kadett and assembled Kikinda, Yugoslavia.
 In Indonesia, PT.
 Garmak Motor was also reproduced Kadett D after 1984 in Jakarta, only for local market general buyers and taxi fleets until around 1995.
-It was later replaced by Opel Optima (Astra F) sedan.
+It was later replaced by Opel Optima (Astra F) saloon.
 Only available as a 5-door hatchback, with carburetted 1298 cc GM Family 1 engine and 5-speed manual transmission.

 Models

 South Africa

-The Opel Kadett D was also built in South Africa by General Motors South African (Pty) Ltd. The South African range was made up of four-door fastback sedans, five-door hatchbacks, and a five-door estate model called the Voyage.
+The Opel Kadett D was also built in South Africa by General Motors South African (Pty) Ltd. The South African range was made up of four-door fastback saloons, five-door hatchbacks, and a five-door estate model called the Voyage.
 The engines used are Opel's 1.2-litre overhead valve inline-four (L models only), or the OHC 1.3-litre (GL, GLS, and Voyage).
 Power is 60 PS and 75 PS respectively.
 Later a 1.6 L was added and also a 1.8 L in the GTE performance model.

-Small engine sizes with round lights on the bonnet while large engine sizes would have square lights on the bonnet.
+Small engine sizes with round lights on the nose while large engine sizes would have square lights on the nose.

 Kadett E (1984–1995)

-The Kadett E (Vauxhall Astra Mark 2 in the United Kingdom) was introduced in August 1984, and was voted the 1985 European Car of the Year.
+The Kadett E (sold as the Vauxhall Astra Mark 2 in the United Kingdom) was introduced in August 1984, and was voted the 1985 European Car of the Year.
 The 1984 model was also developed into a more conventional three-box design with a boot (trunk), badged as the Vauxhall Belmont in the United Kingdom, launched at Frankfurt 1985.
-This was awarded the 1985 Semperit Irish Car of the Year in Ireland.
-There was a station wagon called the "Caravan", available with either three or five doors.
-In South Africa, the Kadett notchback was sold as the Opel Monza, along with a convertible.
-This replaced the Opel Ascona.
+There was an estate car called the "Caravan" in mainland Europe, available with either three or five doors, as well as a convertible built by Bertone in Italy (from 1987).
+There was also a van version with a raised roof, called the Opel Kadett Combo in Europe, and the Bedford Astramax in the United Kingdom.

-The car was noted for its advanced aerodynamics and distinctive "teardrop" shape - mirroring the trend in the mid 1980s for swooping aerodynamic styling - with the front end styling taken directly from the Opel Tech 1 concept car of 1981, although some styling cues from the Kadett D were retained for continuity such as its 'Kamm tail' and oversized C-pillar extraction vent.
+The car was noted for its advanced aerodynamics and distinctive "teardrop" shape — mirroring the trend in the mid 1980s for swooping aerodynamic styling — with the front end styling taken directly from the Opel Tech 1 concept car of 1981, although some styling cues from the Kadett D were retained for continuity such as its 'Kamm tail' and oversized C-pillar extraction vent.
+This generation was built and sold as the Chevrolet Kadett in Brazil, while the estate car was called the Chevrolet Ipanema.
+The Kadett E formed the basis of the Daewoo LeMans (later known as the Daewoo Cielo, Racer and Nexia) in South Korea, Nexia being the hatchback version), which was sold in the United States and New Zealand as the Pontiac LeMans, and in Canada (initially) as the Passport Optima.
+The Nexia was produced until 2016 at the UzDaewoo plant in Asaka, Uzbekistan.